-We can do, but typically we would coordinate with a kitchen specialist who would design, supply and install the kitchen.
-This could be someone recommend by us, or a kitchen company chosen by the client.
+We can do, but typically we would coordinate with a kitchen specialist who would design, supply and install it.
+This could be someone recommended by us, or a company chosen by the client.

 Within our team we have a wealth of experience in both the design and installation of new kitchens and bespoke cabinetry.

 Designing and ordering a new kitchen extension and the kitchen itself can be a daunting task, there are ultimately a lot of decisions to make.
-It is normally useful to have at least a rough kitchen plan before designing and starting work on the orangery, but it’s not always essential to have every detail of the kitchen finalised.
-Some clients will get the shell of the orangery built to get a feel for the layout before confirming the kitchen order.
+It is normally useful to have at least a rough plan before designing and starting work on the orangery, but it’s not always essential to have every detail finalised.
+Some clients will get the shell of the built to get a feel for the layout before confirming the kitchen order.

-However we can provide detailed plans of the orangery to the kitchen company, so they can design the kitchen in advance and any associated works can be arranged.
+However we can provide detailed plans to the kitchen company, so they can design it in advance and any associated works can be arranged.